TL;DR

 # Compile and run

 app = workflow.compile()This is a minimal example.
-In production, you'd add more nodes, conditional edges, error handling, and state checkpointing.
+In production, add more nodes, conditional edges, error handling, and state checkpointing.